-Purpose To train qualified Assault Craft Unit (ACU) personnel in the respective knowledge and skills necessary to perform selected Intermediate "O" & "I" level maintenance tasks on the Maritime Pre-positioning Force Utility Boat (MPFUB) Cummins QSM-11 Engine.
-These tasks include all new components, service procedures, and diagnostic testing.
-The students will demonstrate their knowledge and skills using actual equipment and observing all safety precautions, in accordance with the applicable Technical Manuals.
+Purpose.
+To train qualified Assault Craft Unit (ACU-1/ ACU-2) personnel with engineering ratings in the knowledge and skills necessary to perform Intermediate "O" and "I" level maintenance tasks on the Maritime Prepositioning Force Utility Boat (MPFUB).
+These tasks will include MPFUB operation and MPFUB maintenance.